Drulac/socket.io-with-GET/README.md

 # socket.io-with-GET
-socket.io superset who allow you to perform get request trought websockets (the code source work both in the browser and in NodeJS)
+socket.io superset who allow you to perform get request through websockets (the code source work both in the browser and in NodeJS)

 use is really easy :